Moorvan/RISCV-Formal-Chisel/README.md

 - regs: The value of all registers.

 Next, we define the Spec module.
 There can be many Spec modules, each Spec module describes the correct execution of a small property or a specific instruction of the processor.
 The input of each Spec module is also the RVFI signal.
 In the Spec module, we define how the key signals of the processor should change under the condition that the verification property is satisfied, and then output the spec_out signal.
+For example, in the Spec module corresponding to the ADD instruction, we assume that the content of the instruction and the value of the registers in the output RVFI signal is correct.
+Then, according to the behavior definition of the ADD instruction in the RISC-V ISA, we give the value of the other signals defined in the spec_out.
+For example, the source operand address is decoded for the instruction, and the source operand value is obtained from the register signal output by RVFI according to the source operand address.
+These values are used as spec_out.

 ```scala
 class spec_out extends Bundle {